 As a CIPM certificant, you have broad latitude in selecting activities to meet the requirement.
 From self-study research and in-house training to attending conferences and seminars, you can choose the kind of activity and the provider that best suits your continuing education needs.

-If your right to use the CIPM designation has been suspended due to failure to meet the conditions and requirements of the MCE program, you must meet all outstanding requirements for the most recent MCE reporting cycle and submit acceptable documentation.
+If your right to use the CIPM designation has been suspended due to failure to meet the conditions and requirements of the MCE program, you must meet all outstanding requirements and submit acceptable documentation.

 - Document your activities.